Finding missing or moved photos

 much safer approach.

-Tip: Earlier I mentioned that some users, primarily Mac, move folders
+3: Earlier I mentioned that some users, primarily Mac, move folders

-around using the Cmd+drag keyboard modifier.
+from one disk to another using the Cmd+drag keyboard modifier.
 They do so because once the

 move process is completed the original folder and its contents are